About Us » Bishop Emeritus

 In 1984, Bishop McCormack was appointed Secretary for Ministerial Personnel in the Archdiocese of Boston to provide oversight and planning for the institutions and offices of the archdiocese that dealt with seminarians, priests, deacons, and religious and lay ministers.
 He was ordained a bishop and appointed as an Auxiliary Bishop of Boston in 1995, serving as regional bishop for the South Region of the Archdiocese of Boston until 1998.

-On July 21, 1998, the late Blessed Pope John Paul II appointed him the ninth Bishop of Manchester.
+On July 21, 1998, Pope John Paul II appointed him the ninth Bishop of Manchester where he was installed on September 22, 1998.
+He retired in 2011.

 During his episcopacy, Bishop McCormack promoted the role of the laity in all aspects of Church life.
 He instituted two programs to form and educate lay leaders for parish service and ministry.
 In light of the shifting demographics and the number of priests available for parish ministry, he established a Long Range Planning Commission charged with developing and managing a process where recommendations for parishes began at the parish level, involving the input of parishioners working with their pastors.
 During this time, the number of parishes declined from 130 to 90, but 12 new churches were built in the diocese.